Updated: March 24, 2023

 I did find some really nicely done cork boards that I considered (shop around below), but once I had the idea in my head of turning the whole wall into a cork board wall I couldn’t stop.

 Supplies For A Cork Board Wall:

 This cork board wall can be completed in an afternoon!
 You will want a friend to make this project easier.
-A 2 person job for sure because holding the cork roll up while hammering it in is awkward for one person.
+Holding the cork roll up while hammering it in is awkward for one person.
 Measure how many square feet your wall is (length times width), so you know how much cork you will need!

 - A large roll of cork – this is the key! this particular roll of cork I used is 1/4″ thick – you need it thick enough for pins to be able to hold things and be sturdy (pins won’t stick through flimsy cork).
 If your wall is smaller, you could use these large cork board pieces.
 I prefer the larger sized rolls of cork, so you have as few seams as possible.

 - Extra long brass tacks is what I used to attach the cork to the wall.
 Those were the perfect size and blended right in because they are the same color as the cork!
 You could also try furniture tacks perhaps?
 But make sure these are similar in color to cork and at least 3/4″ in length.